PTSD Care for Veterans

 There are more veterans surviving battlefield injuries due to improvements in traumatic injury care and more veterans who have been through more tours of duty during these conflicts.
 Acupuncture offers veterans help in healing psychological and physical trauma so that they can transition back into a more peaceful and satisfying life.

-The NUHS Whole Health Center – Lombard offers complimentary acupuncture care for combat veterans with Post-Traumatic Stress Disorder, thanks to the generous sponsorship of China-Gel, Inc. Our clinic uses a special protocol which is effective in reducing the symptoms of PTSD.
+The NUHS Whole Health Center – Lombard offers complimentary acupuncture care for veterans with Post-Traumatic Stress Disorder, thanks to the generous sponsorship of China-Gel, Inc. Our clinic uses a special protocol which is effective in reducing the symptoms of PTSD.
 Any veterans seeking relief from PTSD are encouraged to call for an appointment.

 Symptoms of PTSD

 PTSD can occur after any life-threatening, terrifying or traumatic event, and can include symptoms such as:

 - Flashbacks-reliving the trauma over and over, including physical symptoms like a racing heart or sweating.